lex-node/governance/constitution/constitution.md

 ### Legislature / Council

 4.2.
-THe legislative function of the Pocket Network is performed by the Pocket Network Council.
+The legislative function of the Pocket Network is performed by the Pocket Network Council.

 #### Governance Stake

-4.1.
+4.3.
 All voting rights in the Council must be tied to a Governance Stake in Pocket Core, meaning that the claimant of voting rights is a verified Stakeholder.

-4.2.
+4.4.
 If a Pocket Network account does not attempt to claim their voting rights (Voting Token) within 14 days of the end of the Maturation Period of their Governance Stake, the Foundation will return the POKT less transaction fees.

 #### Claiming Voting Permissions